 Ordered the custom neck plate!
 It'll look like this but will be a Firecaster, Jazz Deluxe made in 2023.
 Chome not gold and made in my hometown.
 The name acknowledge s that its inspired by a firebird and a jazzmaster .
 Firemaster didn't sound right nor did jazzbird.
 Pics when it arrives.
 Instead of a sun it'll have a bolt of electricity.
 The DP241 is reputed to be a good jazz pickup, and the DP 240 is great for country, folk and rock, sort of like a tele neck pickup, but warmer and stronger.

 Found out what silk is ... it's medullary rays.
 Typically you can see it in 1/4 sawn pieces of wood.
-I guess the way Parker is using the term means that the pattern of the wood is uniform.
-I don't think bland, more like it's organized
+I guess the way Parker is using the term means that the pattern of the wood is uniform, and from the side it's 1/4 sawn.

 Ordered the pickups from MacDaddy Music.
 As a first time customer, I got 10% off!
 Still, I have to give my wallet a rest.
 I'm going to wait until the credit card is paid off before ordering the next item.
 6 weeks in, another 10 to 14 weeks to go.